 Sunny’s Pizza – pizza / natural wine /disco

-Down a derelict alley and next to one of the city’s most pumping dive-bars, Sunnys is part disco, part natural one bar, and 100% awesome pizza joint.
-You may have to loiter outside crushing a tinnie or smashing a pet-nat as you await your table, but it’ll be worth it in the end.
+Down a derelict alley and next to one of the city’s most pumping dive-bars, Sunnys is part disco, part natural wine bar, and 100% awesome pizza joint.
+You may have to loiter outside crushing a tinnie or smashing a pet-nat with others as you await your table, but it’ll be worth it in the end.
 Sunny’s regularly have co-lab events featuring rockstar chefs from across Australia or obscure EDM DJs, so check their socials for the latest.
-Get in early to avoid disappointment, and be prepared to wait.
+Get in early to avoid disappointment, and be prepared to wait a little.

 We recommend – PIZZA: Mushroom; Pepperoni + Chili Oil; Quattro Formaggio.
 NOT PIZZA: Brussel Sprouts